-- All crew members, pacers and fans may accompany a runner from the Bath Road aid station to the intersection of California Street and Auburn-Foresthill Road, from the Rucky Chucky – far side – aid station to the Green Gate aid station, and from Robie Point to the Finish Line.
+- All crew members, pacers and fans may accompany a runner from the bottom of Bath Road to the intersection of California Street and Foresthill Road, from the Rucky Chucky far side to the Green Gate aid station, and from Robie Point to the Finish Line.

-- Each pacer must sign a release form at Pacer Central, either at Squaw Valley on Friday morning or at the Foresthill Elementary School after noon on Saturday.
+- Each pacer must sign a release form at Pacer Central, either at Olympic Valley on Friday morning or at the Foresthill Elementary School after noon on Saturday.

 - Pacers must be at least 18 years of age.
 (Specific exceptions may be made in advance of the Run by the Run Director.)

 - Each pacer must wear the official identifying number that corresponds to the Run number of the entrant he is pacing.
-One pacer number is provided per entrant.
-The official pacer number must be transferred between pacers if duties for one runner are to be shared.
-If a pacer becomes unable to continue the Run, the official pacer number must be given to the runner, so that subsequent pacers will be properly identified.
+Three pacer numbers are provided per entrant.
 Pacer numbers may be picked up at either Pacer Central location.

 - All pacers must clearly identify themselves when passing through control points.
 It is extremely important that Run personnel know exactly who is on the trail and where.